2364784w/2364784w.github.io/_posts/2023-03-15-2D-Gas-Results.md

 <img src="/2D_Gas_Joint_Animation_Updated.gif" alt="GIF of 2D Gas Visualisation and Velocity Distribution of particles"   width = '100%'  height = 'auto'>

 (LHS) Animation visualising movement of particles within 2D Kinetic Theory of Gases Model.
 Particles have colour based on their speed.
-(RHS) Parallel visualisation of velocity distribution of particles synchronised to the visualisation in the LHS.
-Depicts relaxation from initially equal velocity of all agents to a Maxwell-Boltzmann distribution, indicated by the distribution in orange.
+(RHS) Parallel visualisation of speed distribution of the population.
+Depicts relaxation from initially equal velocity of all agents to a Maxwell-Boltzmann distribution.
 Note that the MB distribution was fitted to an averaged final velocity distribution.

 #### Understanding 2D Collision dynamics